lidwinaput/CMA_FinalTerm_Migration/README.md

 # I. Lexical extraction 📊
 To identify the pattern in the articles about migration and the United States, we will extract several things based on the corpus:

 a.
-10 most frequently used adjectives in the headline and lead paragraph
+10 most frequently used adjectives

 b.
 10 most frequently used nouns in the headline and lead paragraph